dkargin/miniroscpp/readme.md

 # License #

-This code is licenced under BSD-3 license.
+Most of miniros code is licenced under BSD-3 license, the same as original roscpp code.
-Original code was licenced under BSD-3 license as well.
+XmlRpc is included into codebase and has LGPL2 licence.